 Eric’s marching band experience started in 1978 as a marching technician for Upper Dublin H.S.
 After two years he was hired at North Penn H.S., first a technician and then visual coordinator and designer where he has remained for 37 years.
 He was director and designer of the North Penn Visual Ensemble from 1980 - 1991.
 In 1989 North Penn HS achieved a Gold Medal in Scholastic A competition at WGI Finals.
 Over the years he has designed field shows for numerous high school across the United States, and continues to do so as an independent contractor.

 In addition Eric is very active in student leader programs throughout the country.
 He has designed for Indoor Color Guard and Indoor Percussion programs since the early 80’s.
 He also consults with a variety of teams regarding design and planning.
 Since 1993 on winter weekends he has worked as an adjudicator for WGI, where he presently continues to serve.
 Eric is a proud member of the Crossmen, Buccaneer and Keystone Indoor Drill Association Hall of Fame.
-He is currently employed at Youth Education in the Arts.
+He is currently employed at USBands.
 Finally Eric holds a bachelor’s degree in History with an emphasis in education from Gwynedd-Mercy University.